yusefmosiah/choir-collective/docs/combined/Combined_Data.md

 ## Conclusion

 The V10 data engine model represents a new way of thinking about technology platforms - one that prioritizes community value creation while maintaining technical excellence.
-By focusing on the intersection of technology and arts, Choir creates multiple reinforcing loops of data and value creation, without sacrificing human agency or cultural values to pure optimization.
+By focusing on the intersection of technology and arts, Choir creates multiple reinforcing Cycles of data and value creation, without sacrificing human agency or cultural values to pure optimization.

 ## V10 vs V12: Power and Responsibility

 ### The Limited Liability Analogy

 ```typescript
 TYPE CorporateEvolution = {
   partnership: {